 Below the pair of painted doors is a plain black lacquered horizontal panel, which hides additional storage space behind.
 The smooth surface of the dark panel contrasts beautifully with a recessed wide apron below, which has red pierced carvings of a stylized ‘long life’ character in the center, embraced on either side by running dragons.
 (The “running dragon” design was a prevalent design during Qing Emperor Qianlong’s reign.)
-The framework and side panels have some lacquer peeled off from aging.
+The framework and side panels have some lacquer slightly peeled off from aging.
 The fine crackling lines on the front give the piece a ‘snake-skin’ look, and also impart a sense of waves rippling on the top of the pond.
 The interior compartment has two shelves and a removable board hiding extra storage space.

 This all-original cabinet survived with a wonderful patina.
 The somber matte-finish look on the decorative door panels is the result of transparent lacquer darkening with age, a degenerative process lacquer specialists agree result in clouding the tonality of the lacquer finish.
 This cloudy look should not be covered up by any restoration means or it would diminish the value of the piece.
 It is always best to leave an antique in the original state it is found, unless a restoration is necessary for preservation.
 In our case the crackled lacquer on the front panel has been secured and prevented from peeling by a reputable antique restorer.